createdotnet/API-Documentation/introduction.md

 *DELETE* - Use when deleting a resource

+## Authentication

+Authentication tokens are connected to a site and must be sent with every api request as an HTTP Header called 'Token'.

+{% highlight php %}
+Token=<myhashgoeshere>
+{% endhighlight %}

 ## About Request and Response Formats

 Requests and responses can be provided in JSON.
 Set the HTTP Accept header to specify the response format and the HTTP Content-Type header to specify the request format.